Tips to Prepare Your House for an Extended Vacation

 The best way to prevent unexpected leaks on vacation is to shut your water off entirely.
 But if your sitter will need water to fill your pet’s food bowl or to water plants, that may not be an option.

 With a smart shutoff valve like Flo by Moen, you can leave the water on knowing it will automatically shut off if a leak is detected.
-When you connect your device to the Ring App, you’ll get alerts if issues are detected, and you can shut off the water remotely if needed.
+When you connect your device to the Ring App, you’ll get alerts if issues any issues arise, and you can shut off the water remotely if needed.

 You can also connect Flood & Freeze Sensors to your Ring Alarm and place them in areas that are prone to leaks, like under the sink or washing machine.
 With a Ring Protect subscription, sold separately, you’ll get a notification on your phone if water or freezing temperatures are detected.1